apolloapi/modsysML/README.md

 pre-commit run --all-files
 ```

-Apollo uses commit messages for automated generation of project changelog.
+Modsys uses commit messages for automated generation of project changelog.
 For every pull request we request contributors to be compliant with the following commit message notation.

 ```
 <type>: <summary>